Kerala United FC: History

 In November 2020, English Premier League Club Sheffield United have taken over Calicut Quartz and rebranded it as Kerala United FC.
 United World Group, the umbrella firm holding Sheffield, said in a statement that it envisages to make Kerala United a competitive, community-focused football club playing at the highest level possible in Indian football.

 P. Haridas, who owned Calicut Quartz FC, is also the president of the Kozhikode District Football Association (KDFA), said a Premier League club coming to the state will bring major changes to Kerala football.

-Company director Akshay Das said: “We're looking for an overall development in the state, especially in Malabar.”
+Company director Akshay Das said: "We're looking for an overall development in the state, especially in Malabar."

 As Kerala United, they participated in the 2020–21 Kerala Premier League and qualified for the knockout stages after finishing second in the Group-B with 12 points.
-In the semi finals, regular time couldn't separate Gokulam Kerala FC and Kerala United FC, match ending goalless.
+In the semi-finals, regular time couldn't separate Gokulam Kerala and Kerala United, match ending goalless.
 They lost 4–2 on penalties at the Thrissur Municipal Corporation Stadium.
 In that season, they participated in Independence Day Cup in Assam and finished as runners-up, losing to Assam State Electricity Board SC by 4–3 in penalties.
-In 2023, the club participated in Stafford Challenge Cup in Bangalore.

-Crest, colours & kits
+In October 2022, Nigerian-born naturalized Indian manager Saheed Ramon was appointed head coach.
+In 2023, they participated in Stafford Challenge Cup in Bangalore.
+Kerala United won their first ever Kerala Premier League title in 2022–23, defeating Gokulam Kerala B in final.
+In August 2023, Kerala United gained I-League 3 spot, ahead of the beginning of its inaugural season.
+In that tournament, the club finished in fourth place in final round play-off, missed the opportunity of qualifying to I-League 2.
+They were reinstated to the 2024–25 I-League 3.

+Club crest and kits

 The United World Group had unveiled the crest after rebranding the club which features the Great Hornbill, the official state bird of Kerala.
 The club is also nicknamed after the bird as "The Hornbills".

 The primary colour of team is purple which dominates their home kit, with the hornbill crest in the right side, white shorts and white socks.